 We have yet to see the results, but so far, the drugs are doing well in the market .
 According to analysts, these drugs would have had only limited uptake if it were not for the outcome-based pricing model.
 From a business standpoint, this outcome-based model also enables Novartis to look back on the process of developing Kymriah and to evaluate redundancies that may lead to the same outcomes.
 It allows the company to test and see pricing models and adjust based on the most-efficient way possible.
 By taking this approach, Novartis is taking great financial accountability that will make them stick to reevaluating their processes and making the company more efficient which can then, in turn, impact oncology pricing and future oncology partnerships.

-The approval of Kymriah and the increasing number of partnerships in the field of oncology makes me feel optimistic: we are on an exciting path to develop even more innovative breakthrough oncology drugs that may possibly treat cancer.
-However, in order to ensure that these products do not get discontinued due to the unsustainable pricing models, it is important for partnerships in oncology have become the new imperative and go well beyond good science.
+The ongoing trend of approving pricey therapies and the increasing number of partnerships in the field of oncology makes me feel optimistic: we are on an exciting path to develop even more innovative breakthrough oncology drugs that may possibly one day cure cancer.
+However, in order to ensure that these products do not get discontinued due to the unsustainable pricing models, partnerships in oncology have become the new imperative and go well beyond good science.
 We all look forward to seeing new oncology partnerships, more collaborations across disciplines, clear definitions of success and a concerted effort by all stakeholders to ensure that oncology drug pricing is no longer a matter of life and death.